-- Citing a longer life expectancy than previous generations, Americans age 40 and older expect they will work after retirement.
+- Citing a longer life expectancy than previous generations, Americans ages 40 and older expect they will work after retirement.

-- Among the 500 people polled who said they were in their 40s, 92% said they plan to work after their careers end.
+- 92% of people ages 40 and older said they plan to work after their careers end.

-For roughly eight decades, retirement for many American workers meant being able to live out one's golden years with loved ones while living off the Social Security program they'd paid into for so long.
-Yet according to a new study, there's a growing contingent of middle-aged and older Americans who expect their retirement will at least partially be spent in the workforce.
+For roughly eight decades, retirement for many Americans meant living out one’s golden years with loved ones and supporting themselves through Social Security, which they’d paid into for so long.
+Yet recent studies show there’s a growing contingent of middle-aged and older Americans who expect their retirement will at least partially be spent working.

-"Gone are the days of retirement being seen as an essential, defined life stage, where an employee could expect to work for a company long term and be taken care of after retiring," she said.
-"As the workplace landscape continues to evolve, Americans are going to need to make an assessment about what their retirement trajectory may actually look like and plan accordingly."
+“Gone are the days of retirement being seen as an essential, defined life stage, where an employee could expect to work for a company long-term and be taken care of after retiring,” Russell said.
+“As the workplace landscape continues to evolve, Americans are going to need to make an assessment about what their retirement trajectory may actually look like and plan accordingly.”

 Editor’s note: Looking for the right employee retirement plan for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Aging out of retirement

 While not strictly an American concept, retirement in the United States began with the passage of the Social Security Act in 1935, which set the official retirement age at 65.
 At that time, the average life expectancy at birth was 60 for men and 64 for women.
 Thanks to advances in modern medicine, however, the average life expectancy for a baby born in 2017 is 79 years, according to the CDC.